-Working on a project involves the involvement of several people over different part of code.
-More the people, more riskier the integration gets.
+Working on a project involves the involvement of several people over different parts of the code.
+More the people, riskier the integration gets.
 In this case, debugging and solving the issue can be painful and can potentially mean a lot of changes to the code.
 Integrating on a daily basis or even more frequently can help reduce these kinds of problems to a minimum.

 - Higher Code Quality:

-More focus is given to code functionality rather to be invested in solving bugs and thus producing higher quality product.
+More focus is given to code functionality rather to be invested in solving bugs and thus producing higher quality products.

 - Reduced Conflicts among team members: